Blog

 When you complete a basic self-assessment against the 110 NIST SP 800-171 controls, your score will range from -203 to 110, and you will report your score to the Supplier Performance Risk System (SPRS).

-POA&M Requirements and Limitations
+CMMC POAM Requirements and Limitations

 Beginning the formal CMMC assessment process with a CMMC Third-Party Assessor Organization (C3PAO) requires a SPRS score of at least 88.
-Each NIST SP 800-171 control is worth 1, 3, or 5 points, and POA&Ms are only allowed for 1-point controls, excluding the following 1-point controls for CMMC level 2:
+Each NIST SP 800-171 control is worth 1, 3, or 5 points, and POA&Ms are only allowed for 1-point controls, excluding the following 1-point CMMC CUI controls for CMMC level 2:

 - AC.L2-3.1.20 – External Connections (CUI Data)